Related MCH Library Resources

 for healthy eating and physical

 activity.
-Initiatives include
+Programs and resources include

 - HealthierUS School Challenge.
 Program to recognize those schools participating in the National School Lunch Program that have created healthier school environments through promotion of nutrition and physical activity.